-*See 3rd party test result for the leading pre-workout under references.
-As I mentioned earlier, a 180-pound person would need at least 450 mg of nitrates from beetroot extract.
-The leading pre-workout has 500 mg of beetroot extract, and claims that this is the perfect amount for nitric oxide couldn’t be further from the truth!
-Actually, you would need 60 times the amount of nitrates in the leading pre-workout per serving to benefit from nitric oxide. *Watch how fast these brands update the bogus claims in their articles and videos once they read the facts on beetroot.
-Let me put this into perspective: How much beetroot extract does it take to equal 450 mg of nitrates (the amount needed to benefit from nitric oxide)?
+*See third-party test results for the leading pre-workout in the references section.
+As mentioned earlier, a 180-pound person would need at least 450 mg of nitrates from beetroot extract.
+The leading pre-workout has 500 mg of beetroot extract and claims that this is the ideal amount to increase nitric oxide, but this couldn’t be further from the truth!
+Actually, you would need 60 times the amount of nitrates in the leading pre-workout per serving to benefit from nitric oxide.
+Let me put this into perspective: how much beetroot extract does it take to equal 450 mg of nitrates (the amount needed to benefit from nitric oxide)?

 - 500 mg

 - 500 mg of Beta vulgaris L. DOES NOT = 500 mg of nitrates.

 - 500 mg of Beta vulgaris L. supplies roughly 7.5 mg – 8.5 mg of naturally occurring nitrates.

 - You would need to consume 30,000 mg (30 grams) of beetroot extract to get 450 mg of nitrates. *The amount a 180-lb person needs, per study the nitric oxide studies.